deadlyvipers/dojo_rules/introduction.md

-Hi, this is me! =)
+- Hi, this is me! =)
-Git is my favourite.
+- Electives is my favourite.